-Resistance to adoption is one of the biggest barriers organizations must overcome when adopting new recruitment or talent management technology.
+Adoption resistance is one of the most significant barriers organizations must overcome when adopting new recruitment or talent management technology.
 Let’s look at a couple of examples to understand why.

 In the case of recruiters, operating under high stress is a daily occurrence.
-In the face of talent scarcity, candidates have more power and there’s pressure to attract new hires.
-Asking them to drop their familiar tools to make time to learn how to use a new solution is likely to cause pain and be seen as a hindrance to their ability to work effectively.
+Talent scarcity gives candidates the upper hand, and recruiters face tremendous pressure to attract new hires.
+Asking recruiters to drop their familiar tools to make time to learn how to use a new solution is likely to be regarded as a hindrance to their ability to work effectively.

 The same can be said for employees.
-When switching to a new performance management process, for example, if it’s not simple or intuitive and if employees can’t see the value it delivers to them, they are likely to feel discouraged and adoption will probably fall short of expectations.
+They may feel discouraged when switching to a new performance management process, leading to underwhelming adoption rates.
+For example, this will likely happen if the new tool is not simple or intuitive, and if employees can’t see the value it delivers.

-Just like new hires need onboarding, companies need internal training when implementing new tech.
-If done right, they’ll be able to take advantage of the full force of that new solution.
-If not, they’ll never get to see its potential and will probably give up, which will negatively impact ROI.
+Just like new hires need onboarding, companies need an internal training program when implementing new technology.
+If done right, organizations can take advantage of the full force of a new solution.
+However, if not they fail to introduce a new tool properly, they’ll never see its potential and will probably give up, negatively impacting ROI.

-And just as companies evaluate each detail of any talent technology they invest in, it’s also wise to analyze the training in the same way.
-Asking the right questions to assess the quality of the training, the flexibility it can provide for your company and the attention the specialists put into developing a program; it’s all just as important.
+And just as companies evaluate every detail of any talent technology they invest in, it’s also wise to analyze the training similarly.
+Asking the right questions to assess the quality of the training, the flexibility it can provide for your organization, and the attention specialists put into developing a program is just as important.

 One of the first steps of a successful tech implementation strategy is change management.
-Speaking with the people and teams involved beforehand can ease everyone’s worries and calm nerves by explaining the benefits that the new technology will deliver and the training that will follow to help them get up to speed.
+Speaking with the people and teams involved beforehand can ease everyone’s worries and calm nerves by explaining the benefits the new technology will deliver and the training to help them get up to speed.

 With teams used to doing everything a certain way, changing their processes can get a bit difficult.
-“Keeping it real”, as they say, will be greatly appreciated by everyone involved.
-Teams should be informed of pain points that may arise but also of the value this new change will bring to the table that will soon make it all worth it.
+“Keeping it real,” as they say, will be greatly appreciated by everyone involved.
+Teams should be informed of pain points that may arise and the value this new change will bring to the table that will soon make it all worth it.

 One of the ways our training team does this is by offering communication plans.
-These include templates that can be leveraged to inform the user community about upcoming changes, how they’ll benefit from it and how they’ll be prepared through training.
+These include templates that inform the user community about upcoming changes, how they’ll benefit from it and how they’ll be prepared through training.

 This way, effective communication can help:

 - Show empathy.
-Acknowledging the disruption, thanking them for their patience and valuing their hard work can go a long way in easing friction.
+Acknowledging the disruption, thanking employees for their patience, and valuing their hard work can go a long way in easing friction.

-- Let other teams know that there might be delays but that in the medium term, they’ll get those critical hires faster if this change is made now.
-This takes the pressure off the recruiter.
+- Let other teams know there might be delays but that in the medium term, they’ll get those critical hires faster if this change is made. , taking the pressure off the recruiter.

-- Demo the game-changing functionality that’s going to change their day-to-day for the better.
+- Demo the game-changing functionality that will change their day-to-day for the better.
 Seeing it live can help build excitement.

-Assigning internal POCs who can tackle any doubts and communicate with the vendor helps streamline efforts.
-You could think about creating a dedicated Slack channel or email alias where they can respond to questions in a timely manner.
+Assigning internal POCs who can tackle doubts and communicate with the vendor helps streamline efforts.
+You could think about creating a dedicated Slack channel or email alias where designated POCs can respond to questions promptly.
 FORVIS is just one of the customers that have benefitted from this approach.

 How did they do this?
 They built a robust support structure divided into three levels:

 - Champions: Regional and team POCs.
-They’re the first line of support for users to report to.
+They’re the first line of support to which users report.
 They play an active role in educating users through internal training and Q&A sessions.
-When they can’t solve something, they reach out to system admins.
+When they can’t solve something, they reach out to system administrators.

-- Admins: They provide standard admin support, which includes troubleshooting on advanced functionality.
+- Administrators: They provide standard administrator support including troubleshooting on advanced functionality.
 They also provide support to champions when needed.

-- System admins: They keep in contact with Avature POCs and fulfill the role of decision-makers in charge of configuration change requests.
+- System administrators: They are in touch with Avature POCs and fulfill the role of decision-makers in charge of configuration change requests.

-Another example is a well-known, global consulting firm.
-They created an alias for users to send questions to a dedicated group of Avature experts.
-This helped centralize queries in one place which in turn allowed the delivery of answers with unified criteria.
+Another example of successful change management comes from a well-known global consulting firm.
+They created an alias for users to direct questions to a dedicated group of Avature experts, helping centralize queries and providing answers with unified criteria.

-A unique value point to any vendor is the offering of a dedicated training specialist or specialists.
-They should specifically know your challenges, as well as your objectives, and should also be available to answer questions that may arise.
-In comparison to a ticket system where doubts are addressed anonymously and generically, training specialists are an invaluable asset to any internal training program.
+Offering a dedicated training specialist or team of specialists is a unique value point for any vendor.
+These specialists should be familiar with your specific challenges and your objectives, and be available to answer questions that may arise.
+As opposed to a ticket system where questions are addressed anonymously and generically, training specialists provide individualized support and are an invaluable asset to any internal training program.

 Every customer and company culture is different.
 So when it comes to talent acquisition and talent management technology, the best solutions in the market offer a high level of configurability so they can adapt to the unique needs and requirements of each organization.

-The training that accompanies the technology should be the same, so it truly replicates your Avature platform, specific use cases and the problems you’re trying to solve.
-That’s why choosing a vendor that delivers tailored training is so important.
+The training accompanying the technology should be the same, replicating your Avature platform, specific use cases, and the problems you’re trying to solve.
+That’s why choosing a vendor that delivers tailored training is critical.

-In the case of Avature, our training specialists become experts in your configuration and processes, studying, analyzing and testing it all so they can set up relevant training scenarios that reflect the real-life daily tasks faced by recruiters and other users.
+With Avature, our training specialists become experts in your configuration and processes, studying, analyzing and testing so they can set up relevant training scenarios that reflect the real-life daily tasks that recruiters and other users face.

-But it’s not just about training the end user.
-Another element of a personalized program involves training the trainer, an approach whereby the vendor works to empower internal training teams to become system experts with confidence in their knowledge of the technology.
-A tailored approach that equips them to train future end users themselves down the line is cost-effective and grants organizations the flexibility and agility to continuously upskill their teams on the system.
+However, it’s not just about training the end user.
+Another element of a personalized program involves training the trainer, an approach where the vendor works to empower internal training teams to become confident system experts knowledgeable in the technology.
+A tailored approach that equips trainers to teach future end users is cost-effective and grants organizations the flexibility and agility to continuously upskill their teams on the system.

-This was an important objective for FORVIS, who requested an approach that would allow them to build an effective internal training team.
-Our team created a bespoke program based on the organization’s Avature configuration and business objectives that helped them to develop soft skills, practice training delivery, and make use of custom reference materials, teach-back sessions and Q&As.
+Developing internal trainers was essential for FORVIS.
+As such, they requested an approach that would allow them to build an effective internal training team.
+Our team created a bespoke program based on the organization’s Avature configuration and business objectives that helped them develop soft skills, practice training delivery, and use custom reference materials, teach-back sessions and Q&As.

-Establishing learning objectives can give clear direction to your internal training program, increasing the probability that it will address users and their concerns effectively.
-And because each user group is different, you might also need to contemplate tailored training methods so everyone gets the most from this important stage.
+Establishing learning objectives can guide your internal training program, increasing the probability that it will address users and their concerns effectively.
+And because each user group is different, you might also need to consider tailored training methods so everyone gets the most from this vital phase.

-With a tailored approach to training, reducing time to productivity is just one of the many valuable results.
-As stakeholders quickly turn into experienced users, comfortably navigating their way through the platform, the benefits of your investment in technology will speak for themselves.
+With a tailored approach to training, reducing time to productivity is just one of many notable results.
+The benefits of your investment in technology will be evident as stakeholders quickly turn into experienced users, and comfortably navigate the platform.

 By having a dedicated training resource, we allow for several feedback instances; not only at the end of the training program.
 This means that we keep communicating with the client and remain flexible to adjust as we go.
 We can modify the pace of the class or tweak the training approach if needed too; through polls to keep the audience engaged, rearrange the order of the agenda, have more Q&A time, etc.”